MAKE YOUR PRESENTATION COUNT

 Other invitees who will see your display may also be actively engaged in business or investing in businesses.
 This will provide you with an opportunity to sharpen your plans and improve business potential.

-Your display does not need to be elaborate, but should clearly convey the nature of your product or service.
-Booths need not be elaborate but should clearly represent the business idea.
+Your display does not need to be elaborate, but should clearly convey the nature of your product or service, representing the business idea.
 Emphasis should be placed on the formal presentation, with the booth being considered an informal part of the presentation.
 A poster display or prototype of the product will be needed.
-Electricity will be available.
+Electricity and internet access will be available.
 The best use of your time spent on preparation will be devoted to knowing your business idea and not on developing an elaborate display.

 YOUR BUSINESS PLAN